-This seminar is open to the public and offers 6.5 HSW continuing education hours to architects and 6.5 PDHs to professional engineers in Oklahoma.
-Educators and courses are not subject to pre-approval in Oklahoma.
+This seminar is open to the public and offers 6.5 PDHs to professional land surveyors and engineers in most states, including Oklahoma.
+Educators and courses are not subject to preapproval in Oklahoma.

-Architects and engineers seeking continuing education credit in other states will be able to claim the hours earned at this seminar, in most cases.
+Civil engineers and land surveyors seeking continuing education credit in other states will be able to claim the hours earned at this seminar, in most cases.
 Refer to specific state rules to determine eligibility.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Attorney, Doerner, Saunders, Daniel & Anderson, Oklahoma City

 Ms. Maddy is an accomplished lawyer specializing in the commercial, healthcare, environmental and water law sectors.
 Although primarily a litigator, her practice is full service—assisting her clients and their needs that span the employment, commercial, real property, regulatory and administrative fields.
 Ms. Maddy is an accomplished water attorney, regularly assisting clients in asserting, obtaining and protecting their water and other property rights through negotiation, in court and at state agencies.
 Her clients include small and large municipalities, corporations, landowners and family farmers.